Who is required to post labor law posters?

 Why would I need updated posters automatically sent to me?

-Over the last three years, there have been more than 100 mandatory state changes.
+Over the last two years, there have been more than 100 mandatory state and local changes.
 Some states have had three, four, or more changes.
 Keeping up with these frequent law changes can be very costly and time consuming.
 Our Update Service is designed to provide you peace of mind and hassle-free compliance.
 We will automatically send you a completely updated federal or state labor law poster whenever mandatory changes occur.
 These poster updates will be sent within 30 days of the government finalizing content to ensure you always stay in compliance with posting requirements.

 How often will I receive updated posters?

 Our editors and staff are constantly monitoring federal and state regulatory activity for changes that might affect labor law posting requirements.
-On average, there are more than 75 state and federal employment law posting changes (mandatory and minor) each year.
+On average, there are more than 75 state and federal labor law posting changes (mandatory and minor) each year.
 Whenever our staff confirms a mandatory change, we update our posters and ship them to you.
 Mandatory changes are those that are substantial (the change in verbiage impacts the intent of the law) and the government agency has indicated that employers are required to update their existing posting to the newly revised posting.

 How quickly will I receive updated posters when a mandatory posting change occurs?